Lcms02/Aplicativo-em-JS/README.md

-## Hi there this is just a game i made it took me 30 minutes and i learned somethings with this
+## Hi there this is just a game i made it took me 30 minutes and i learned a few things with this